Texas State Representative (Fmr)

 Prior to joining the Advocacy Center, Dan served as the Human Services Coordinator for the City of Denton and was named Public Health Advocate of the Year by the Denton County Health Department.
 He has also been honored by the Denton County Alliance for the mentally ill and been a recipient of the David Fitch Humanitarian Award from the University of North Texas.

-Dan and his wife Kirstin have two sons, ages 19 and 23.
+Dan and his wife Kirstin have two adult sons.
 Dan’s youngest son serves in the United States Air Force.
 Dan enjoys sports and broadcasted high school sports on the radio for 20 years.
 Dan and his wife Kirstin are both proud to serve as Seedling mentors.

 Director of Programs